Zimmer's conjecture for actions of $\mathrm{SL}(m,\mathbb{Z})$: Preliminaries on measures, averaging, and Lyapunov exponents

 \subsection{Applications to the suspension action}

 We summarize the previous discussion in the setting in which we will apply the above results in the sequel.
 Recall we work with in a fiber bundle with compact fiber over non-compact base $G/\Gamma$.
-Recall from the discussion in \cite[Section 2.1]{AWBFRHZW-latticemeasure}, we may equip $G\times M$ with a $C^1$ metric that is \begin{enumerate} \item $\Gamma$-invariant; \item the restriction to $G$-orbits coincides with the fixed right-invariant metric on $G$; \item there is a Siegel fundamental set $D\subset G$ on which the restrictions to the fibers of the metrics are uniformly comparable. \end{enumerate} The metric then descends to a $C^1$ Riemannian metric on $M^\alpha$.
+From the discussion in \cite[Section 2.1]{AWBFRHZW-latticemeasure}, we may equip $G\times M$ with a $C^1$ metric that is \begin{enumerate} \item $\Gamma$-invariant; \item the restriction to $G$-orbits coincides with the fixed right-invariant metric on $G$; \item there is a Siegel fundamental set $D\subset G$ on which the restrictions to the fibers of the metrics are uniformly comparable. \end{enumerate} The metric then descends to a $C^1$ Riemannian metric on $M^\alpha$.
 We fix this metric for the remainder.
 It follows that the diameter of any fiber of $M^\alpha$ is uniformly bounded.
-It then follows that if $\mu$ is a measure on $M^\alpha$ then, the image $\nu= \pi_* \mu$ in $G/\Gamma$ has exponentially small mass in the cusps if and only if $\mu$ does.
+It then follows that if $\mu$ is a measure on $M^\alpha$ then the image $\nu= \pi_* \mu$ in $G/\Gamma$ has exponentially small mass in the cusps if and only if $\mu$ does; {\blue moreover, a family $\{\mu_\zeta\}$ of probability measures on $M^\alpha$ has uniformly exponentially small mass in the cusps if and only if the family of projected measures $\{\pi_*\mu_\zeta\}$ on $G/\Gamma$ does.} Note that by averaging the metric over the left-action of $K$, we may also assume that the metric is left-$K$-invariant.
+This, in particular, implies the right-invariant metric on $G$ in $(2)$ above is left-$K$-invariant.

+{\blue For the remainder, the cocycle of interest will be the fiberwise derivative cocycle on the fiberwise tangent bundle, Given $g\in G$ and a $g$-invariant probability measure on $M^\alpha$, the average leading Lyapunov exponent for the fiberwise derivative cocycle for translation by $g$ is written either as $\lambda^F_{\top,\mu,g}$ or as $\lambda_{\top,\mu,g, \calA}$.}

 The next observation we need is a variant of a fairly standard observation about cocycle over the suspension action.

 \begin{lemma} The fiberwise derivative cocycle $\restrict{D_x g}{F}$ is tempered. \end{lemma}